Younes-sakhnou/alx-system_engineering-devops/0x00-shell_basics/README.md

  script that deletes all files in the current working directory that end with the character ~.
 Task 17.
 script that create multiple directories in a single command.
+Task 18.
+write a command that lists all the files and directories of the current directory, separated by commas.